PRISM TEAM

 University of Washington

-Professor, University of Washington (UW), Paul G. Allen School of Computer Science & Engineering
+Professor, Paul G. Allen School of Computer Science & Engineering, University of Washington

 Tadayoshi Kohno is a Professor in the Allen School of Computer Science & Engineering.
 Adjunct Professor in Electrical & Computer Engineering, the School of Information, and the School of Law.
 Associate Director for Diversity, Equity, Inclusion, and Access in the Allen School.
 Co-director of the Security & Privacy Research Lab.
 Co-director of the Tech Policy Lab.